aggressiveHiker/rhcsa9/study_notes/general_notes.md

 ### File Permissions

 - `umask` sets the default permissions... it tells you which bits to subtract on newly created files.
 0002 says to set 775 on directories and 664 on files.
 0022 says to set 755 on directories and 644 on files.
 - Default out of the box is 0022.
 Change it globally by creating a shell script under `/etc/profile.d/`, set it on a per-user basis by adding it to `~/.bashrc`.
 Set it for newly created users only under `/etc/skel/.bashrc`.
+You can also set it under `/etc/login.defs`.
 - `chmod g+s` is the set-GID bit
 - `chmod u+s` is the set-UID bit
 - `chmod +t` is the sticky bit